terrazzoapp/terrazzo/www/src/pages/docs/reference/about.md

 ## What does “Cobalt” mean?

+The name **Cobalt** has three meanings:

+1. Cobalt is an [element on the periodic table](https://en.wikipedia.org/wiki/Cobalt) in reference to design tokens being the “atoms” of design systems.
-The name ”cobalt” has several meanings.
-Historically, the blue pigment cobalt (along with ultramarine) has been one of the most elusive and rare colors in painting.
-But with the commodification of pigments and advancements in paint storage, cobalt is now widely available to all, and in the process, revolutionized art.
-Blue pigment was the last “missing piece“ in paint colors.
-In a similar sense, having an easy-to-use system to manage tokens aims to be the “missing piece” to design management for applications.
+2. Just as blue pigment (cobalt or ultramarine) was [the last “missing piece“ in paint colors](https://artuk.org/discover/stories/colour-in-art-a-brief-history-of-blue-pigment), having an easy-to-use system to manage design tokens aims to be the “missing piece” to design management.

-Secondly, cobalt is an element on the periodic table.
-It’s reflective of how design tokens are in a sense the “elements“ of a design system.

-Thirdly, cobalt blue is a reference to a “blueprint”—the founding sketch of your design.
+3. Blue is also a reference to a [blueprint](https://en.wikipedia.org/wiki/Blueprint) that acts as the reference for a design system.